-A specific questionnaire has been drawn up by the Group's CSR department to provide a more precise analysis of the risk of human rights violations by its security service providers.
+A specific questionnaire was drawn up in 2020 by the Group's CSR department to provide a more precise analysis of the risk of human rights violations by its security service providers.
 It enables each subsidiary to conduct a self-assessment, to obtain a diagnosis of its exposure to the risks generated by the use of security service providers and to implement appropriate corrective action plans.